Show All Answers

 Check the Rentals & Reservations page for more information.

 Learn more about special events in the City and apply for a permit..

 Beverages containing alcohol are prohibited in the park, except when provided at a permitted special event at the Prisma Health Welcome Center.
 In this case, a temporary special event alcohol license may be required.

-Leashed dogs are permitted in the park; however, only service animals are permitted in any indoor facility or at any special event.
+Leashed dogs are permitted in the park; however, only service animals are permitted on playgrounds, the Greenville Water Splashpad, in any indoor facility or at any special event.

 The Greenville Water Splash Pad is recommended for all ages; however, children under 12 must be accompanied by an adult.

 If your child is still in diapers, he/she must wear a swim diaper in the Greenville Water Splash Pad.